Artwork Page for Muse with Violin Screen

 Since the early years of the 20th century, the Rose Iron Works, a Cleveland supplier of architectural ornament, has produced distinguished metalwork.
 The company’s founder, Martin Rose, was born in Austria-Hungary and studied ornamental metalsmithing in Vienna prior to immigrating to Cleveland in 1902.
 In the 1920s, he hired a talented young Parisian designer, Paul Fehér, to work for the firm.
 Fehér’s designs, culminating in this massive screen, brought a modern European sensibility to the Rose Iron Works production.
 With its geometric patterning, highly stylized and abstracted natural forms, and the central figure reminiscent of the celebrated jazz singer Josephine Baker, this screen reflects the classic motifs of Art Deco design.

-Square screen with a dark blue velvet-like background in front of which silver geometric shapes run with a central image of a nude, gold person in profile, looking up as they hold a violin to their shoulder with their left hand and a bow hanging down behind them in their right.
-A sliver scarf drapes down from their left arm to lowered right hand and silver, stylized foliage sprouts behind them.
-Semi-circular geometric patterns surround them, then two flanking columns with an alternating geometric and foliage pattern.
+A square screen features a dark blue velvety background in front of which silver geometric shapes run with a central image of a nude, gold woman in profile, looking up as she holds a violin to her shoulder with her left hand and a bow hanging down behind her in her right.
+A silver scarf drapes down from her left arm to lowered right hand and silver foliage sprouts behind her.
+Semicircular geometric patterns surround her.
+Two flanking columns have a symmetrical geometric and foliage pattern.

 Muse with Violin Screen